-Article discussed online within the National Addiction Centre, Institute of Psychiatry, Psychology & Neuroscience at King’s College London with 10 attendees from King’s College London, South London and Maudsley NHS Foundation Trust and the University of Exeter.
-Discussion led/chaired and summarised by Stephen Parkin.
+The article (available here) was discussed online within the National Addiction Centre, Institute of Psychiatry, Psychology & Neuroscience at King’s College London with 10 attendees from King’s College London, South London and Maudsley NHS Foundation Trust and the University of Exeter.
+The discussion was led/chaired and summarised by Stephen Parkin.

 This article considers the role and social meaning of alcohol amongst older people within Māori communities in Aotearoa (New Zealand).
 Herbert, Stephens and Forster applied indigenous research methods in their explorations of alcohol and social relationships; and, more specifically, a Māori-centred research approach to their study (assisted by members of the authorship team identifying as Māori).
 In their study, the researchers held a series of hui (social meetings) with older Māori, involving kōrerorero (discussions) of alcohol that also followed tikanga (norms and values) associated with Māori cultural/social etiquette.
 From these kōrerorero, the researchers concluded that alcohol and its use is best understood in terms of the Māori concept of whanaungatanga (maintaining relationships).
 Although the study stresses that whanaungatanga can occur either with or without alcohol, the authors emphasise that it is the concept of maintaining and sustaining relationships that is more important than the use of alcohol.